shaokun11/proof-testcase/al.md

 >
 > jwt.hex you can generate by `openssl rand -hex 32`

-> set the env ENABLE_PARALLEL to true if you want to use parallel engine
+> set the env ENABLE_PARALLEL to true if you want to use parallel engine , every time you should clear the data dir

 ```bash
 export DATA_DIR=/home/ubuntu/datadir